Nniy/MUGE/README.md

 # MUGE
-Music Generation with Machine Learning
+Music Generation with Machine Learning.

+# Cantus Firmus
+A melody used as the basis for a polyphonic composition.